course-details-portlet

 • problem-based project work under supervision

-• lab- and workshop work
+• lab and workshop work

-• compulsory assignments (report and oral presentation)
+• compulsory assignments (written documentation, attendance and oral presentation/exhibition)

 Compulsory assignments